cglane/nextjs/README.md

 # Guiding Points
 - use Tailwind as much as you can, custom classes should be used only if tailwind classes have been exhausted -All components should be tested on 3 screen widths
+- Always use 'md' when thinking about desktop screens